 The pair, who met at Rutgers, wanted to say "I do" in Baltimore because of their love for the city.
 "We decided to get married in Baltimore because it's been in the headlines recently for not great things, which we think is a shame because the city is beautiful and the people are beautiful," Heran said.
 "This is a great city that people should not knock down," they shared on the Ravens' website.
 And with that love for the city came their passion for their pup being there to celebrate, no questions asked.

 "I just could not imagine getting married without him.
 He's with us every day everywhere we go.
 I thought everyone was crazy about their dog like I am," Haile said.
 Her new husband echoed her sentiments, as the two are major advocates for dog adoption and rescue, noting that the pup was in the bridal party albeit not the best man—but for good reason.
-"He wasn't the best man because he can't speak," the football player joked on the Ravens' website.
+"He wasn't the best man because he can't speak," the football player joked on Zuttah's team's website.
 "You have to do a speech at the reception."
 Touché, Zuttah.

 Even though Ace wasn't able to speak during the reception, the cuteness overload that ensued when he walked down the aisle in a tux with Zuttah's brother was enough to seal the deal for a venue switch.
 Check out the adorable video and photos below of his now-famous walk down the aisle.